Budget-Aware Sequential Brick Assembly with Efficient Constraint Satisfaction: Introduction

 \section{Introduction}

 Most real-world 3D structures are constructed with smaller \emph{primitives}.
-A broad range of studies have tackled an interesting assembly problem such as molecule generation~\citep{molecule1,molecule2,molecule3}, building construction~\citep{metropolis,facade,building}, and part assembly generation~\citep{assembly1,assembly2,assembly3}.
-However, if a primitive unit (e.g., LEGO bricks) is used to construct a 3D structure, it is thought of as an instance of combinatorial optimization problems.
-In particular, the search space of the primitive assembly problem increases exponentially as a search depth increases: given $n$ primitives with $k$ possible combinations, the search space increases as $\mathcal{O}(n^k)$.
-In addition, supposing that a constraint between unit primitives should be satisfied, the problem becomes more challenging.
+A broad range of studies have tackled interesting assembly problems such as molecule generation~\citep{molecule1,molecule2,molecule3}, building construction~\citep{metropolis,facade,building}, and assembly generation~\citep{assembly1,assembly2,assembly3,LeeJ2022ijcai}.\footnote{The implementation of our method is available at~\url{https://github.com/joonahn/BrECS}.} In particular, if unit primitives are used to construct 3D structures we desire to assemble, this task becomes an instance of combinatorial optimization problems, in which a search space increases exponentially as a search depth increases.
+Formally, given $n$ primitives with $k$ possible connections between two primitives, the search space increases by $\mathcal{O}(k^n)$.
+In addition to the combinatorial property, the consideration of assembly constraints between unit primitives makes the problem more challenging.

-In this work, we tackle the problem of assembling LEGO bricks into a 3D structure.
-The generation problem of brick assembly is defined as a sequential decision-making process that sequentially appends a new brick by determining the brick type, position, and direction of the new brick.
-Moreover, a brick to assemble has to satisfy the physical constraints related to the disallowance of overlap, no isolated bricks, and LEGO-like brick connections; see~\Secref{sec:background} for the details of such constraints.
-Compared to general 3D generation methods such as previous work~\citep{voxel_gan,vaepointcloudgen,pcd_gan}, the advantages of sequential brick assembly as a generation method are that it can generate a structure in an open space and provide instructions to build the structure.
+The problem of sequential assembly with LEGO bricks inherits the aforementioned properties, in that a decision-making process sequentially determines where a brick is placed.
+Supposing that we are given many bricks to assemble, there are a large number of assemblable combinations.
+Moreover, the decision-making process must consider complex assembly constraints, i.e., the disallowance of overlap, no isolated bricks, and LEGO-specific connections.
+Compared to generic 3D generation methods~\citep{voxel_gan,vaepointcloudgen,pcd_gan}, our brick assembly task can generate 3D structures in an open space and provide brick-wise instructions to build the structures.